|This is an unofficial version.

 (b) in lieu of or in addition to a lump sum payment, pay part or all of the grant in such amounts as are required to meet annually the principal and interest payments on that part of the moneys borrowed by the corporation or organization from the Government of Canada or any of its corporations or agencies, equivalent to the amount of the grant being made under this clause.

-29 A director, a supervisor of elderly and infirm persons' housing and such other officers and employees as may be required for the proper administration of this Act may be appointed as provided in The Civil Service Act.
+A director, a supervisor of elderly and infirm persons' housing and such other officers and employees as may be required for the proper administration of this Act may be appointed under Part 3 of The Public Service Act.

 (a) prescribing the terms and conditions upon which, and the manner in which, grants may be made by the province under this Act;